trapd00r/pimpd/README.md

-      -i,     --info          show all info for the currently playing song -np,    --current       print basic song info on a single line -r,     --random        randomize a new playlist with <num> tracks -rt,    --random-track  play a random track from the playlist -cp,    --copy          copy the current track to specified location
+      -i,     --info          show all info for the currently playing song -np,    --current       print basic song info on a single line --np-rt         print updating song info on a single line -r,     --random        randomize a new playlist with <num> tracks -rt,    --random-track  play a random track from the playlist -cp,    --copy          copy the current track to specified location